 The Authority releases a Call for Projects by email to all members, interested parties and stakeholders at least once per year.
-The request is also announced at Advisory Committee and Board Meetings, and posted on the Authority's website.
+The request is also announced at Advisory Committee and Board Meetings and posted on the Authority's website.
 Project proponents are asked to complete a Project Information Form that can be submitted to the Authority by email, mail, facsimile, or through the Authority's website tool.
 The Project Information Form will typically include the following information:

 - Project Name - Project Proponent(s) - Project Location - Project Size - Project Status (Conceptual, Planning, Feasibility Study, Preliminary Design) - Background description of the project (or project need if conceptual) - Project Workplan - What is the primary IRWMP Regional Goal (RG) that applies to this project and how does the project help meet that objective? - Identify any other IRWMP RG that applies to the project?
 How the project will help meet those objectives. - What is the primary IRWMP Measurable Objective (MO) that applies to this project and how does the project help meet that objective? - Identify any other IRWMP MO that applies to the project?
-How the project will help meet those objectives. - Which Resource Management Strategies the project is related to and how. - Does the project provide specific benefits to critical disadvantaged community (DAC) water issue?
-If so, how and are there any Environmental Justice concerns?
+How the project will help meet those objectives. - Which Resource Management Strategies the project is related to and how. - Technical feasibility of the project - Project costs and financing - Does the project provide specific benefits to critical disadvantaged community (DAC) water issue?
+If so, how and are there any Environmental Justice concerns? - Economic feasibility, including water quality and water supply benefits and other expected benefits and costs - Contribution of the project to in adapting to the effects of climate change in the region - Contribution of the project in reducing GHG emissions as compared to project alternatives - Whether the project proponent has adopted or will adopt the IRWMP